laimis/filesplit/README.md

 - Console app - can be used to load data from the console
 - Web API - can be used to load and query data over REST API

 Implementation uses .NET Core framework.
 The framework is needed to compile and run the applications.
+If you don't have .NET Core, you can alternatively use docker.
+DOCKERFILE is provided at the root directory that will allow you to create the docker image and run the container.
+Example steps:

+1. Pull source
+2. Navigate to the root directory in the source
+3. Run docker build . -t filesplitimage
+4. Run docker run -it -p 5000:5000 filesplitimage

+At the end you will be in the /app directory which will contain all the filesplit files and you can run the steps below to build/run console and web apps, as well as execute the tests.

 ## Building and running console app